luminalang/lumina/showcase/src/features/functions.md

 ```
 Although remember that type annotations often help as a form of documentation.

-Functions may also be defined inside other functions, where they have access to the parent functions parameters.

 ## Calling Functions

-White-space is used to separate the argument to a function
+White-space is used to separate the arguments to a function

 ```lm
 fn main =